Business Startup and Organizational Expenses

 Before a business starts to receive revenue, it incurs expenses that the Tax Code classifies as startup or organizational expenses.
 The startup phase begins when the entrepreneur starts spending money on the business and ends when revenue is 1streceived.
 There are special rules for deducting these expenses.
 However, any expenses incurred to actually buy a business or any expenses related to the purchase must be capitalized, meaning that they must be added to the buyer's basis in the business, which is considered a capital asset.
 Costs that must be capitalized can only be recovered when the business is disposed of or if it is terminated.

 Startup expenses — both ordinary and necessary — are considered capital expenses, which must be amortized over at least a 15-year period, but longer periods can be elected.
-However, tax and interest expenses are deducted under the normal rules — there is no difference to their deduction in the startup phase.
+However, tax and interest expenses are deducted under the normal rules — these deductions are no different in the startup phase.
 However, capital equipment will be capitalized as a fixed asset, which is depreciated over its class life.
 If the business owner chooses not to amortize other startup or organizational expenses, then those expenses are added to the basis of the business, which can then only be recovered when the business is disposed of.

-If the total startup expenses are less than $50,000, then up to $5000 of those expenses can be deducted in the 1st year.
-However, this phases out dollar for dollar as the total of startup expenses increases to$55,000, at which point, the $5000 deduction allowance is phased out completely.
+If the total startup expenses are less than $50,000 for tax years before 2021 or less than $60,000 thereafter, then up to $5000 of those expenses incurred before 2021 or up to $10,000 for tax year 2021 and after can be deducted in the 1st year.
+However, this phases out dollar for dollar as the total of startup expenses exceed $50,000 for tax years before 2021 and $60,000 thereafter.
+For organizational costs, the maximum 1st year deduction is $5000 and the phaseout begins at $50,000 regardless of tax year.

-The election to expense $5000 is deemed to be made if the startup expenses are not greater than $5000; otherwise, the taxpayer must attach a statement to the tax return noting the election.
+The election to expense the 1st-year deduction is deemed to be made if the startup expenses do not exceed the maximum deduction; otherwise, the taxpayer must attach a statement to the tax return noting the election.
 The note for a sole proprietorship must state that the election is being made under Section 195(b)(1) of the Internal Revenue Code (IRC) and that any remaining expenses will be amortized over 180 months, or 15 years.
 The business name and description must also be noted and the month that the business began.
 The election for partnerships is made under IRC Regulation 1.709-1(b) and (c); for corporations, IRC Regulation 1.248-1(c).
 If a business owner failed to make the election, then an amended return can be filed within 6 months of the due date of the return, including extensions, noting the election and with the phrase "Filed pursuant to Section 301.9100-2."

-Usually, there could be hundreds of startup expenses.
+There could be hundreds of startup expenses.
 Each of the expenses must be listed separately, but they are grouped under Startup Expenses.
-If the business ends before the amortization period, then any unamortized amount can be deducted in the final year but only to the extent that they qualify as a business loss.
+If the business ends before the amortization period, then any unamortized amount can be deducted in the final year but only to the extent they qualify as a business loss.

 |Dollar for Dollar |